 - Wear your club jersey with pride.

-- Ride no more than two abreast.
+- Ride no more than two abreast, and single out when appropriate to let traffic past.

 - Keep together in one group unless agreed otherwise at the start of the ride or when leaving the coffee stop.